 The year is designed to conform to the requirements of the Accreditation Council for Graduate Medical Education (ACGME).
 A written, competency-based curriculum defines the goals and objectives of every rotation.
 Applicants are encouraged to become familiar with these essentials and to discuss any points or questions with the Program Director, faculty, and housestaff.
 The core rotations of the curriculum require twenty-eight weeks on rotations with senior resident contact.
 These rotations are Inpatient Services for Medicine, Surgery and ICU.
-Four weeks are required on each service.
-The remaining 16 weeks is developed by the interests of the resident.
+Four weeks are required on the ICU.
+Eight (8) weeks are required on Medicine and 4 weeks are required on Surgery with the remaining time developed by the interests of the resident.

 A typical (modifiable) Transitional Year includes:

-26 weeks - Inpatient Medicine (includes 2 weeks of Night Float) and Inpatient Surgery (each 4-week block includes a week of Night Float)
+- 26 weeks – Inpatient Medicine (includes 2 weeks of Night Float) and Inpatient Surgery (each 4-week block may include a week as night intern)

 The flexibility of the curriculum allows the first-year resident to learn to be responsible for the primary management of the patients, which is the cornerstone of the teaching programs at Bassett Healthcare.
 The progress of each resident is monitored by the Program Director.
 The Transitional Year resident without a planned PGY-2 or beyond will be assisted by the Program Director to secure an appropriate program.
 Possibilities include top-flight programs around the country as well as Internal Medicine at Bassett Healthcare.

 Bassett Medical Center